snowdriftcoop/snowdrift/README.md

 This will take a *long* time but should ultimately tell you it installed Snowdrift.

-*After the initial build, you will not need to go through all of this again unless dependencies have changed.*

-To rebuild the site in the future (i.e. to test your changes), use "cabal build"
+You will also use cabal install to test your changes later, and then it will be much faster.

 Setting up the database
 -----------------------